JheKWall/jhekwall.github.io/index.md

 My goal with this analysis was to measure the completion outcomes of cohorts from 2009-10 to 2016-17 at UT Martin and nearby institutions alongside institution-reported living expenses from the same timeframe, to determine whether there was any correlation between the two.

-Institution-reported living expenses are a financial aid office's estimated student budget — housing, food, and other necessities, excluding tuition.
+Institution-reported living expenses are a financial aid office's estimated student budget: housing, food, and other necessities, excluding tuition.
 They are an administrative estimate, not a measurement of local prices, and institutions use differing methodologies to produce them.

 This analysis covered eight cohorts (freshmen who entered in the same academic year) across five institutions: